TheOdinProject/curriculum/javascript/organizing-js/objects-constructors.md

 myObject.variable // this gives us 'undefined' because it's looking for a property named 'variable' in our object

-myObject[variable] // same as myObject["property"] and gives us 'Value!'
+myObject[variable] // same as myObject['property'] and gives us 'Value!'
 ~~~

 If you are feeling rusty on using objects, now might be a good time to go back and review the content in [__Fundamentals 5__](https://www.theodinproject.com/courses/web-development-101/lessons/fundamentals-part-5) from our JavaScript 101 course.